adhithyan15/cinchcli/README.md

 require 'testcli'
 require 'simple_cli'

-parsed_cli_args = SimpleCliBuilder.new("testcli.json",ARGV)
+parsed_cli_args = CinchCliBuilder.new("testcli.json",ARGV)
 TestCli.run(parsed_cli_args)
 ```

 ### JSON File Format

-This file is at the heart of simple_cli.
+This file is at the heart of Cinchcli.
 You declare all the parts of your CLI tool in this JSON file.
-This file helps the `SimpleCliBuilder` to extract information from the CLI input and present it to the tool in a meaningful way.
+This file helps the `CinchCliBuilder` to extract information from the CLI input and present it to the tool in a meaningful way.
 The following are the available options that can be included inside the JSON file.

 1. **name** - required - Name of the command line tool.
 This will be displayed in the automatically generated help message.
 2. **description** - required - Description of the command line tool.
 This will be displayed in the automatically generated help message.
 3. **commands** - required - This parameter should be a JSON object with all the commands in the command line tool.

 ## Errors
-`simple_cli` is built from the ground up to make your command line tool error free.
+Cinchcli is built from the ground up to make your command line tool error free.
 It will do a lot of error checking while your tool is in development.
-So you might run into the following errors when you use `simple_cli` with your CLI tool.
+So you might run into the following errors when you use Cinchcli with your CLI tool.
 The error messages are in the process of being rewritten to make it explicit that these are errors caused by developers not the users.

 ### JSONFileNonExistantError
 This error indicates that the JSON file provided doesn't exist.
 With out the JSON file, `simple_cli` cannot proceed any further.